cheapmovies/cheapmovies/README.md

 # Cheap Movies

 Cheap Movies is a web app built with .Net Core and Angular.
-It is inspired by the front page layout of Booko.com.au, which lists the featured books and the prices/retailers list in a tiled layout.
+It is inspired by the front page of Booko.com.au, which lists the featured books and the prices/retailers list in a tiled layout.

 A demo of this app can be found at [http://cheapmovies.azurewebsites.net](http://cheapmovies.azurewebsites.net).